A note from a juror…

 Judge Baddour is a member and former President of the Susie Sharp Inn of Court, which is a group of trial and appellate judges, attorneys, and law students and faculty (from UNC-CH and NCCU) who meet six times a year to hear speakers on various legal and professional issues.
 The purpose of the Inn is to promote and enhance professionalism in all disciplines within the Bar by creating a diverse, collegial, and congenial association of skilled attorneys dedicated to sharing their philosophies, knowledge, and experiences and willing to contribute to members’ continuing education through tutorials on timely subjects.
 The Inn provides a unique opportunity for professional and personal enrichment.

 Judge Baddour serves on the Administrative Office of the Courts (AOC) Judicial Forms Committee, as a liaison to the N.C.
 Conference of Superior Court Judges.
-The Criminal Forms Subcommittee, on which he serves, is charged with creating, reviewing, and updating all criminal forms used by the court system.
+The Criminal Forms Subcommittee is charged with creating, reviewing, and updating all criminal forms used by the court system.

 Judge Baddour serves on the 15-B Judicial District Executive Council (JDEC), which also includes Chief District Court Judge Joe Buckner, District Attorney Jim Woodall, Public Defender Susan Seahorn, Orange County Clerk of Superior Court Jamie Stanford, and Chatham County Clerk of Court Sam Cooper.
 JDEC convenes regularly to discuss ways to improve the courts on a local level, to increase efficiency, and to improve the court experience for all involved.